Our Mission, Our Vision

 1948-1998

-She was born in Ponce on March 7, 1948 and died in 1998.
-Teacher, executive secretary and leader.
-She studied for her Masters in Business Administration at the Ponce campus of the Pontifical Catholic University of Puerto Rico.
-She was the life partner of the founder-president of the Center-Casa Paoli.
+Born in Ponce on March 7, 1948, and died in 1998.
+Teacher, executive secretary, and leader.
+Studied for her Masters in Business Administration at Ponce campus of the Pontifical Catholic University of Puerto Rico.
+Life partner of Néstor Murray-Irizarry, founder-president of the Center/Casa Paoli.
 They had three children.
-Carmen was a teacher at the DE and executive secretary of Sister Isolina Ferre-Aguayo at the COS.
-In addition, she worked for many years in the Puerto Rico Department of Public Works and Administration of Public Buildings.
-She was a political leader.
-She was part of our first Board of Directors.
+Teacher at the DE and executive secretary of Sister Isolina Ferre-Aguayo at COS.
+In addition, worked for many years at Puerto Rico Department of Public Works and Public Buildings Administration.
+A political leader.
+Member of our first Board of Directors.

 Narciso Vilaró-Canals

-He was born in Ponce on December 4, 1930.
+Born in Ponce on December 4, 1930.
 University professor and student of philosophy.
-He also studied medicine for three years; He then decided to change careers and entered the Faculty of Philosophy and Letters of the University of Barcelona, where he completed the requirements to obtain a doctoral degree.
-He has taught philosophy and history courses for forty years at the Ponce campus of the Pontifical Catholic University of Puerto Rico.
-He has published articles on philosophy issues in various magazines and anthologies.
-He is the editor and main scholar of the work of José Antonio Franquiz published by Casa Paoli.
-He chaired our board of directors for many years.
+Studied medicine for three years before deciding to change careers and enter the Philosophy and Letters Faculty of the University of Barcelona, where he completed the requirements to obtain a doctoral degree.
+Has taught philosophy and history courses for 40 years at Ponce campus of the Pontifical Catholic University of Puerto Rico.
+Published articles on philosophy in various magazines and anthologies.
+Editor and main scholar of the work of José Antonio Franquiz published by Casa Paoli.
+Chaired our board of directors for many years.